USACrimeMap

 About this page

-This page tracks 895 calls-for-service recorded in Gainesville, Alachua County during the active data snapshot (2015-12-20 → 2026-04-28).
-The largest single category is other, accounting for about 27% of all dispatches. theft petit - retail is the most common specific type.
+This page tracks 2,305 calls-for-service recorded in Gainesville, Alachua County during the active data snapshot (2001-01-01 → 2026-06-08).
+The largest single category is property, accounting for about 29% of all dispatches. theft petit - retail is the most common specific type.

 Officers logged an arrest in 0.0% of these dispatches, with a written report filed in 0.0%.
 The remainder were resolved as routine matters, referrals, or with no further action needed.
-Activity peaks around 20:00; the most-recurring single address is 2900 BLK SW 42ND ST.
+Activity peaks around 20:00; the most-recurring single address is 3000 BLK NE 28TH DR.

 Calls-for-service like these are dispatch records, not adjudicated outcomes.
 Gainesville Police Department remains the system of record.
 If you need to verify a specific case, contact the originating agency directly.
 Data on this page refreshes automatically each time we re-ingest the upstream feed.